Skip to main content

 (1) Documentary evidence

-(b) Although documentary evidence shall be a primary source of verification, acceptable verification shall not be limited to any single type of document.
+(b) Although documentary evidence is to be a primary source of verification, acceptable verification is not to be limited to any single type of document.
 The verification may be obtained through the applicant or another source.
-When documentary evidence cannot be obtained or when what was obtained is insufficient to be able to make a determination, the county agency shall pursue a collateral contact.
+When documentary evidence cannot be obtained or when what was obtained is insufficient to be able to make a determination, the county agency is to pursue a collateral contact.

 (2) Collateral contact